Results and Clearing: Your questions answered

 The best way for you to find out whether you've been accepted by your chosen university is to use UCAS Track.

 UCAS Track is 'frozen' during the week before the release of A Level results.
-It will reopen at around 8am on Thursday 13 August and you'll be able to log in to view university decisions.
+It will reopen at 8.30am on Tuesday 10 August and you'll be able to log in to view university decisions.

 Most universities will also have a helpline for students who have any questions or concerns, but you should be prepared for it to be difficult to get through on the phone as many applicants will be contacting each university.